 - Best time to Implement

-The entire world seems to be moving towards automation and owing to the growing demands the automation of warehouses is also becoming a trend.
+The entire world seems to be moving towards automation and owing to the growing demands the automation of warehouses is also becoming a trend, along with the integration of RFID.
 Now is the best time to digitize the warehouse operations to increase its efficiency.
 With the increasing demands of the same day and next day shipping, distributors are facing more challenges in the constantly changing world of warehouse management.

 The success or failure of the company is determined by the fact if the right kind of automation is installed.
 Automation can help to optimize and strategically organize the operations and multiple other benefits can be achieved.
 Some of them are